bluenote-1577/floria/README.md

 ## Introduction

-**glopp** is a software package for single individual haplotype phasing of polyploid organisms from long read sequencing.
+**glopp** is a software package for single individual haplotype phasing of polyploid organisms from read sequencing.

 Given